orsonteodoro/oiledmachine-overlay/README.md

 *sci-misc/boinc-server-project-eligius - Eligius Mining Pool Boinc Server Project example.

 *sci-misc/setiathome-gpu - Seti@home version 7/8 client for CPU.
 Added 3D Boinc screensaver support on GPUs which is not part of the official sources.
 Support for recommended GPU settings.
 Using ati_hd5xxx ati_hdx7xx for example targets ATI HD 57xx edition.
+For example, the binaries provided from upstream only utilize 1 thread per GPU by default.
+These GPU ebuilds use the recommended 2-4 threads per GPU depending on the particular video card quality or GPU specified in the README.

 *sci-misc/setiathome-cpu - Seti@Home version 7/8 client for the CPUs.
 Support for automated ebuild level GCC/LLVM PGO for all.